How to WIN a summer placement with Laing O'Rourke

 Tips on answering the Laing O’Rourke application essay questions

 Application question: ‘Please describe one innovation that you expect to see in the construction industry in the next ten years to support the sustainability agenda?’

-Laing O’Rourke asks that the answer you submit to this question should be a maximum 500 words long.
-This may sound like a lot, but actually you will probably find that you have to be quite focused in order to fit everything in, as this is a ‘big’ question.
+Laing O’Rourke asks that the answer you submit should be a maximum 500 words long.
+This may sound like a lot, but actually you will probably find that you have to be quite focused in order to fit everything in.

-Start by thinking about how you would define the words ‘innovation’.
-Is an innovation something brand new or is it a tweak to a method, practice or technology already existing?
+Start by thinking about how you would define the word ‘innovation’.
+Is an innovation something brand new or is it a tweak to an existing method, practice or technology?

 Application question: ‘What is your favourite project from the industry and why?’

-But whether your favourite project is a tiny eco-build in Scotland built to a tight budget, or an enormous skyscraper in Dubai constructed using the most innovative construction techniques, the most important part of your answer will be explaining why it is your favourite project.
-So make sure you choose something where you can talk in depth about what makes it noteworthy.
+But whether your favourite project is a tiny eco-build in Scotland created to a tight budget or an enormous skyscraper in Dubai constructed using the most innovative techniques, the most important part of your answer will be explaining why it is your favourite project.
+What does that project mean to you and why does it inspire you to want a career in construction?
 Why does the project you’ve picked stand out from the crowd?
-Is it something about the difference that it makes for the end user, or about how it was designed or constructed?
+Is it something about the difference that it makes for the end user or about how it was designed or constructed?
 Write about technical aspects of its design and/or construction, as well as its personal impact on you.